$75 of the June/July Premier camp fee is administrative and is non-refundable.

 If your child has a special diet due to MEDICAL reasons (allergies, Celiac disease, etc.), you should bring these special foods with you to camp.
 We will also need you to speak with the camp manager at check in to make her aware of your childs situation.

 We do not recommend that campers bring a vehicle to campus for camp.
 Auburn University, like most college campuses, has almost no public parking.
 The parking lots adjacent to both the McWhorter Center and all campus dorms are permit lots only.
 Parking Services will more than likely tow or boot any vehicle without a parking permit (check-in and check-out days, excluded).

 Can I stay in the McWhorter Center and watch my camper during the week?

 Due to the size of camp in past years, the lobby and the viewing balcony are used daily.
-As a result, the gym is closed to viewing during the week; however, parents and family are invited to watch campers during the open gym session prior to the end of camp on Wednesday.
+As a result, the gym is closed to viewing during the week; however, parents and family are invited to watch campers perform their camp dances immediately prior to the end of camp.
 The McWhorter Center is not open to observation for our day camp.